learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 * Write SQL queries to filter and order results
 * Retrieve a subset of columns from a table

-## Connecting to the DataBase
+## Connecting to the Database

-To get started import pandas and sqlite3.
-Then, connect to the database titled `planets.db`.
+To get started, import `sqlite3` as well as `pandas` for conveniently displaying results.
+Then, connect to the SQLite database located at `planets.db`.

-Don't forget to instantiate a cursor so that you can later execute your queries.

 ```python